bids-standard/bids-specification/src/99-appendices/03-hed.md

 [hed-specification](https://github.com/hed-standard/hed-specification/tree/master/hedxml) repository
 maintained by the hed-standard group.

-You can override the default by providing a specific HED version number or including an HED XML file in the `sourcedata` directory at the top level of the study.
-You would indicate the version or the relative XML path using the optional `HEDVersion` field of the `dataset_description.json` file.
+You can override the default by providing a specific HED version number or including a HED XML file in the `sourcedata` directory at the top level of the study.
+You would indicate the version or the XML filename using the optional `HEDVersion` field of the `dataset_description.json` file.
 The preferred method is to validate with the latest version, but to use the `HEDVersion` field to specify which version was used for later reference.